 How we work

-The mission of the Alliance is to eliminate human deaths from rabies and relieve the burden of rabies in other animal populations, especially dogs.
+The mission of the Alliance is to prevent human deaths from rabies and relieve the burden of rabies in other animal populations, especially dogs.

 - protecting people from the terror, poverty, suffering and death that rabies brings and end the injustice that sees this entirely preventable disease still kills over 55,000 people every year, 99% of them from the world’s poorest communities